voedger/voedger-internals/server/apiv2/read-ws-role-schema.md

 ## Technical Design
 - WorkspaceQName and QName of the role are provided to QPv2 in [QueryMessage](../design/qp.md#qpMessage)
-- QPv2 reads the schema of the resources available to the role and returns it in the OpenAPI format
+- QPv2 reads the schema of the resources available to the role and generates OpenAPI schema for this role
 ```mermaid
 flowchart
 qpMessage>Query Message]:::G